aupasmi1/iress-robot-simulator/README.md

 ## Requirements

-- Implemented and tested using Java 7
+- Implemented and tested using Java 16 in a Java 8 compatibility mode

-- Tests require JUnit and Mockito
+- Tests require JUnit5

 - Project dependencies and compiling managed by Maven